GENERAL ELECTION (MIDTERM)

 Youth Vote in Primary?

 YES.
 Registered voters who will be eighteen (18) on or before Election Day may vote in the preceding Primary Election.

 Students who are attending college in Vermont should go to the CAMPUS PROJECT for more information on registering to vote and voting in Vermont.

-Military and Overseas Voters should go HERE for more info on registering to vote.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Vermont.

 Incarcerated felons can vote and should register to vote in the town or city in which they resided previous to being incarcerated.